markekraus/PSMSGraph/docs/functions/Get-AADGroupByDisplayName.md

 # Get-AADGroupByDisplayName

 ## SYNOPSIS
-Retrieves an Azure AD Group by the Display name
+Retrieves an Azure AD Group by the provided Display name

 ## SYNTAX